 After assessing strengths and weaknesses, you will be able to determine how all employees will be of help throughout the process, how to reduce the risk of threats and more weaknesses, and what will take you to the ultimate goal: achieving the company’s objectives.

 You can learn more about the workforce planning and the process involved within our in-detail guide.

 The IT department can be of help during this step.
 Check with them to see if the tools you are currently using are enough for enabling your employees to do their job most efficiently.
 Procedures such as scheduling, time recording, project management, absence tracking, and goal setting can help a team combine their efforts and enhance productivity.
 There are numerous various tools available to be taken into consideration, such as:

-You are now at the point where you need to grow your human capital and improve the skills of your current employees in order to meet the needs and objectives of your company.
-Here are the actions you need to keep in mind during this step:
+If you are now at the point where you need to grow your human capital and improve the skills of your current employees in order to meet the needs and objectives of your company, then here are the actions you need to keep in mind: